ashtonw7/writing-with-no-purpose/posts/gnomes.md

 But sometimes things are just out of your control.
 Sometimes you sign a lease without thinking, and there you are, stuck living in a gnome-infested apartment for the next two years.

 Honestly, I should have been more rigorous in my efforts to get a gnome-free unit.
-When I toured the apartment, I noticed a little door in the wall, like one a gnome would use, and I just ignored it.
+When I toured the apartment, I noticed a little door in the wall, like one a gnome would use, and I ignored it.
 I just looked at the landlord and said, “Ah, a little door.
 Whatever.
 I’ve got cooler things to think about.”
 And I didn’t even have anything cooler to think about–I just wanted the landlord to think I had a curious mind.

 Also, when I looked over the lease and the landlord asked if everything seemed fine, I chuckled and said “Yep, as long as there isn’t a gnome infestation.”
 And then he chuckled too, but he didn't explicitly say there wasn’t one.
 That was another clue right there.